📁 last Posts

 - Low in Fat and Calories

-Tuna offers a lean source of protein, making it ideal for those looking to maintain or lose weight.
+Tuna provides a low-fat protein, source, making it perfect for individuals aiming to manage or reduce their weight.

 - Vitamins and Minerals

 It is a good source of B vitamins, particularly niacin, B6, and B12, which support cellular metabolism and produce energy.
-Furthermore, it contains significant amounts of vitamin D and minerals like selenium, magnesium, and potassium.
+In addition, it provides substantial amounts of vitamin D along with essential minerals such as selenium, magnesium, and potassium.

 Health Benefits of Tuna